 Presumption of conformity stays valid only as long as a reference to the present document is maintained in the list published in the Official Journal of the European Union.
 Users of the present document should consult frequently the latest list published in the Official Journal of the European Union.

 Other Union legislation may be applicable to the product(s) falling within the scope of the present document.

+Annex B (informative): Maximum Measurement Uncertainty

+The measurements described in the present document are based on the following assumptions:

+the measured value related to the corresponding limit is used to decide whether an equipment meets the requirements of the present document;

+the value of the measurement uncertainty for the measurement of each parameter is included in the test report.

+Table B.1 shows the recommended values for the maximum measurement uncertainty figures.

+Table B.1: Maximum measurement uncertainty